shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/tile-entities.md

 }
 {% endhighlight %}

-Our `BockTileEntity` class wil provide a couple of things:
+Our `BockTileEntity` class will provide a couple of things:

 1. It will extend `BlockBase` so we still have access to all our existing helpers.
 2. It will have a generic parameter `TE` which will be the type of our tile entity class.
-This will be used to create a simple helper method to reduce the numebr of casts necessary to obtain the instance of our tile entity for a specific position in the world and to ensure that the `TileEntity` we create is of the correct type for our block instance.
+This will be used to create a simple helper method to reduce the number of casts necessary to obtain the instance of our tile entity for a specific position in the world and to ensure that the `TileEntity` we create is of the correct type for our block instance.
 3. It will override the `hasTileEntity(IBlockState)` method from Minecraft's `Block` class to return `true`.
 This will tell Minecraft that our block has a tile entity associated with it that needs to be created.
 4. It will have two abstract methods:
    1. `getTileEntityClass`: From here, we'll return the `Class` that our tile entity is so it can automatically be registered when our block is registered.